fpedd/ees-pees/backend/README.md

 #### Communication webotsgym/com/communicate.py
 The communication class is the main class to setup the socket connection, receive and send packets from the backend to the external controller.
-Here also the moves from the RL agent are transmitted.
+Also the moves from the RL agent are transmitted here.

 #### PacketIn/PacketOut webotsgym/com/package.py